sandokanCat/open-utils/public/js/README.md

 # 🔍 JS Documentation

-*This document describes two JavaScript files to validate remote JSON files.
-These sources are designed to help you ensure the structure, content, and format of JSON data before consuming it in your frontend or services.*
+*This document describes three JavaScript utilities: two for validating remote JSON files and one for structured browser logging during development.
+These sources are designed to help you ensure data integrity, format consistency, and readable debugging before consuming content in your frontend or services.*

 ---